 June 28: 10:00pm – 12:00am

-Author Matt Duggan’s debut novel, Ostraca, takes place in the 1990s, when America’s Generation X was living in a blissful bubble.
-The latchkey kids were unaware of the outside world and its seething anger; it was a decade of innocence, a pre-internet age that will never exist again.
+Ostraca takes place in the 1990’s, when America’s Generation X was living in a blissful bubble, unaware of the outside world and its seething anger.
+It was a pre-internet age that will never exist again.
 It’s against this backdrop that we’re introduced to Gen Xer Jack Darmody.
-Jack was seven years old when he lost his parents in a horrific car crash.
-His father fell asleep at the wheel, their car swerved, flipped and rolled three times.
-Jack was in the back seat; he was thrown out and later found in a patch of roadside grass, unharmed.
-He’s never come to terms with this childhood trauma and as a consequence he suffers from periodic seizures, the severity of which he ignores.
-Jack’s method of operation is to run from every tragedy, fear, and pain.
-But when he embarks on a road trip in 1996 from New York to Los Angeles, his past confronts him.
-As Jack zooms alone down the highways, the solitude forces him to wrestle with his identity, his trauma, and the very meaning of existence.
-Jack is like the United States itself.
-Once we step off the hamster wheel, take a deep breath, and really look around, we discover that our true self is full of dark parts that we work hard to ignore.
-The genocide of America’s indigenous peoples; our ignominious history of black slavery; our voracious imperialism that masquerades as nation-building; we avert our eyes from the mirror.
-Ostraca is the first novel in a trilogy that covers the late 1990s through 2008.
+Jack was seven years old when his parents died in a horrific car crash.
+He was thrown from the backseat and later found in a patch of roadside grass, unharmed.
+When Jack embarks on a road trip in 1996 from New York to Los Angeles, his past confronts him.
+As he zooms alone down the highways, the solitude forces him to wrestle with the meaning of his existence.
+All of Jack’s misadventures, heartache, and discoveries lead him to his big epiphany at the end of the first novel: Love.
+Love will see us through.
+Love’s the trick.
+It’s all we have in this mad world.
+Ostraca is the first novel in Duggan’s Odyssey USA series.